opengeospatial/geopose-cm/refactoringplan.md

 The way we want the changes implemented is to keep this branch ("copilot-experiment") unchanged, but then put the outputs inside a branch "copilot-output-branch" that has been branched directly from main where none of the planning documents are included.

+We also need to extract the data from slides in a pdf